Examples of Possible Careers*

 Accreditation

-The B.S. degree in Aeronautical Systems Engineering Technology is accredited by the Engineering Technology Accreditation Commission of ABET (www.abet.org) and the Aviation Accreditation Board International (www.aabi.aero).
+The Bachelor of Science degree in Aeronautical Systems Engineering Technology is accredited by the Engineering Technology Accreditation Commission of ABET, www.abet.org, under the General Criteria and the Program Criteria for Aeronautical Engineering Technology and Similarly Named Programs.
+This degree program is also accredited by the Aviation Accreditation Board International (www.aabi.aero).

 Admission Requirements